CPP Post-Retirement Benefit (PRB): Guide for Working Retirees

 Your actual CPP Post-Retirement Benefit depends on two factors:

-• Earnings and contributions: Higher earnings generate larger benefits proportionally.
-Contributing half the maximum creates half the maximum CPP PRB.
+• Earnings and contributions: Your benefit is directly proportional to the contributions you made in the previous year.
+Higher earnings generate larger benefits proportionally.
+For example, contributing half the maximum creates half the maximum CPP PRB.
 Part-time workers receive reduced benefits matching their contribution levels.

-• Age factor: CPP PRB amounts increase 0.7% monthly after age 65 and decrease 0.6% monthly before 65.
-This mirrors CPP retirement pension age adjustments.
+• Age factor: The amount of each Post-Retirement Benefit is adjusted based on your age when the benefit begins.
+CPP PRB amounts increase 0.7% monthly after age 65 and decrease 0.6% monthly before 65.
+This mirrors the standard age adjustments for the main CPP retirement pension.

 What Factors Determine PRB vs CPP Deferral Decisions?